 3) To comparing a building to similar buildings outside an organisation.

-Before you set your energy efficiency goals for 2021, take some time to review how your organisation or building performed last year utilising existing reporting.
+Before you set your energy efficiency goals for the new year, take some time to review how your organisation or building performed last year utilising existing reporting.
 How did you do, based on the energy performance and organisational goals that were set in 2020, or even the year before?

 Certified Energy Managers have gone through the training and have the know-how to implement energy management best practices.
 Having the know-how is only step one.
-In 2021, focus on walking the energy management talk by living by those best practices in the workplace and at home.
+Next year, focus on walking the energy management talk by living by those best practices in the workplace and at home.
 CEM Trainer, Emily Thorn Corthay breaks down how you can set the right example at home and within your community.

 There are different skills to be learned depending on the sector of energy efficiency you work within.
 The good news is there are lots of learning opportunities for you no matter which sector your work in (or aim to work within).
 Investing time in your own professional development can help you build up an impressive resume, plus you’ll bring a valuable toolbox of skills to your orgnisation.
 Use CIET’s Learning Path guide to find programs for your career path and sector.